elsampsa/valkka-examples/docs/valkkafs.rst

 Typically, when recorded frames are played, the following takes place:

-- Blocks of frames are requested from ``core.ValkkaFSReaderThread``
-- Frames flow to ``core.FileCacherThread``
+- Blocks of frames are requested from ``core.ValkkaFSReaderThread``.
+From there they flow to ``core.FileCacherThread``
-- Frames flow from ``core.FileCacherThread`` to a Decoder thread
-- Play is requested from ``core.FileCacherThread`` which then starts passing the frames to the decoder at play speed
+- When play is requested from ``core.FileCacherThread`` it passes frames to the decoder at play speed

 To make matter simpler for the API user the filterchain in (a) is further encapsulated into an ``fs.FSGroup`` object.

-Several ``FSGroup`` objects are further encapsulated into a ``fs.ValkkaFSManager`` object, the final object encapsulation looking like this:
+Several ``FSGroup`` objects are further encapsulated into a ``fs.ValkkaFSManager`` object, the final hierarchical object encapsulation looking like this:

 ::